UNDP-Accelerator-Labs/Financial-inclusion-toolkit/3_Save/ssd.md

  - Good quality contextual information, such as the level of infrastructural support, physical and digital security, logistics, socio-political contexts, and how these elements will facilitate or hamper the use of digital technology;
  - Training in digital literacy, financial literacy, and how to use legal services, to help sanduk members learn the basics of business management and market rules and regulations.

-In the long term, addressing the lack of banking infrastructure will also help sanduks transact more efficiently.
+In the long term, addressing the lack of banking infrastructure will also help community savings schemes transact more efficiently.

 **Known issues and troubleshooting**.
 Technical infrastructure such as phones and mobile network access and community savings groups who are willing to try digital solutions are required to replicate this model.